-Jonathan joined the IHR in 2007 as Project Editor for British History Online's project to complete the digitisation of the Calendars of State Papers.
-He subsequently worked on a number of projects, including Connected Histories, Big UK Domain Data for the Arts and Humanities and Dilipad.
-He was Principal Investigator for the Histore project and Co-Investigator for TOBIAS.
+Jonathan joined the IHR in 2007 as part of British History Online's AHRC-funded project to complete the digitisation of the Calendars of State Papers.
+He subsequently worked on a number of IHR projects, including Connected Histories, Big UK Domain Data for the Arts and Humanities and Dilipad.
+He was Principal Investigator for the Institute's Histoire project, and Co-Investigator for TOBIAS (the 'Thesaurus of British and Irish History as SKOS') - an AHRC-funded project to publish as a web ontology the Bibliography of British and Irish History's subject classification of 8,800 terms for British and Irish History.